arujbansal/ToDoList-WhatsApp/README.md

 All the code is clearly documented.

 # Feel Free To Tweak The Code
-This project uses the Twilio API to send WhatsApp messages.
+This project uses the Twilio API to send and receive WhatsApp messages.
 Since the basic function of sending WhatsApp messages is the same, you can use the basic project structure to add your own functionality.
+Eg. An AI chatbot can be implemented.